geoforall-lsu/geoforall-lsu.github.io/_posts/2020-09-01-spring-survey-results.md

 Thanks again to all who took the time to fill out the survey, we are looking forward to the coming year!

 p.s.
-If you're curious, gere are the [full results](https://docs.google.com/spreadsheets/d/1_0sPVj8RcG3_C4mmZuQbUqk4OPdgOJQm6T8fx0ke1-o/edit?usp=sharing), minus e-mail addresses and such.
+If you're curious, here are the [full results](https://docs.google.com/spreadsheets/d/1_0sPVj8RcG3_C4mmZuQbUqk4OPdgOJQm6T8fx0ke1-o/edit?usp=sharing), minus e-mail addresses and such.